Closing date for admissions for September Reception 2022 is 15th January 2022

 Where applicants for admission to the school exceed places available, the following criteria will be applied by Warwickshire County Council in the order of priority set out below:

-- Children living in the priority area who have a brother or sister at the school at the time of admission.
+4: Children living in the priority area for the school, who will have a sibling attending the same school in Years 1 - 6 at the time of admission in September 2022.

-- Other children living in the priority area.
+5: Other children living in the priority area for the school.

-- Children from outside the priority area who have a brother or sister at the school at the time of admission.
+6: Children living outside the priority area for the school, who will have a sibling attending the same school in Years 1 – 6 at the time of admission in September 2022.

-- Other children from outside the priority area.
+7: Other children living outside the priority area for the school.

 All applications received after the normal admissions round, or for an existing year group, will be treated as ‘in–year applications’.
 All applications should be submitted to Warwickshire County Council School Admissions.